 I like to illustrate the comparison to the public investment industry, which significantly predates the private investment industry, and has well-developed efficiency tools for its already very transactional, transparent and centralized ecosystem.
 In contrast, the modern private asset industry, which emerged in the 1980s and remained a bit of a fringe sector until the Global Financial Crisis (GFC), is much more deal-driven, decentralized and opaque.
 With its increasing growth and influence, it deserves to have the state-of-the-art tools to drive returns, efficiency and transparency.

 Living through the GFC and aftermath at a major financial institution (I was on my honeymoon in Europe during the weeks Lehman folded and others teetered on the precipice; naturally wondering whether I would have a company to return to), I had a first-hand view of transparency gaps as a key catalyst.
 Afterwards, when working with information to determine the levels of risk across the numerous businesses, I dealt with inefficiencies of siloed systems that required time spent on verifying and aggregating data before it could even be analyzed.
 I saw the similarities on the private side, where the opportunities shed by the highly regulated banks landed.
-We call this the ‘Gray Rhino’.”
+We call this the ‘Gray Rhino’.

 What have you learned in the process?
 If you could redo the process, is there anything you would change?

-“One of the gifts from this role is that I learn something every single day – the iterative process of building a company, similar to the iterative process of building new technology, is to focus not only on building traction but also on taking our conversations, insights, and ongoing developments to continuously add value for our clients.
+One of the gifts from this role is that I learn something every single day – the iterative process of building a company, similar to the iterative process of building new technology, is to focus not only on building traction but also on taking our conversations, insights, and ongoing developments to continuously add value for our clients.

 A key trait I have developed that has proven to be invaluable is patience.
 I have always had a keen focus on building relationships, and that trait has proven to be extremely important as we build our client base with Pepper’s new and unique value proposition as well as building out our company.
-Putting in the time and effort on both sides has been a lesson in building trust.”
+Putting in the time and effort on both sides has been a lesson in building trust.

 Are there any challenges when you build your company?
 Where do you receive the greatest support?

-“We made several key decisions at the outset of Pepper, and one of those was to put the initial earnings back into product and development.
+We made several key decisions at the outset of Pepper, and one of those was to put the initial earnings back into product and development.
 That approach is unconventional – most in our industry put it into sales and marketing.
 We felt strongly that putting a focus on searching, testing, and developing the most cutting-edge technologies was essential to address the complexities of data in the private asset management industry, as was to build a powerful engine that was domain-specific.
 It has paid off in droves, as we can provide solutions for deep issues and innovate in real-time to keep our clients getting to market with new opportunities.

 We have really seen support across all aspects of the private asset management industry.
 The intersection of its increasing growth over the last decade, with advanced technology that will define the next twenty years, has created exciting buzz for our platform.
-Of course, the development of a number of Artificial Intelligence (AI) and Machine Learning (ML) tools has only added to that.”
+Of course, the development of a number of Artificial Intelligence (AI) and Machine Learning (ML) tools has only added to that.

 What would you do if you were not doing what you are doing?

-“I would be at another start-up or near start-up in the fintech industry.
-Alternatively, as a mother and member of society concerned about the pernicious and addictive items marketed as food today, especially to children, I would be more deeply involved in the community committed to addressing this issue.”
+I would be at another start-up or near start-up in the fintech industry.
+Alternatively, as a mother and member of society concerned about the pernicious and addictive items marketed as food today, especially to children, I would be more deeply involved in the community committed to addressing this issue.

 Tell us about the communities you are involved in/have built.
-What have you learned you can share with 100WF members?
+What have you learned that you can share with 100WF members?

-“While it pre-dates my time at Pepper, I volunteered at a non-profit connected with a school in its third year of operation and built out its fundraising, then moved into another leadership position for several years.
+While it pre-dates my time at Pepper, I volunteered at a non-profit connected with a school in its third year of operation and built out its fundraising, then moved into another leadership position for several years.
 Engaging with members of that community, and seeing the joy of everyone coming together for the common purpose of enriching education was one of the most meaningful experiences I have had.
 Most of the others were also contributing their time in addition to full-time jobs; it was particularly insightful to see how their talents and expertise could enhance our goals.
 It motivated me to ensure that I kept up my involvement in giving back to the community as I moved forward.

 Supporting, promoting and encouraging women in the private asset management and fintech spaces was a natural next step as I entered two industries in which there traditionally have not been many women.
 As my network is closer to the financial space, I chose to focus on that area.
 It has also brought me closer to one of my alma maters (Marquette University) that I hold near and dear.
 Collaborating with fellow alums, and providing opportunities and insights to current students creates an energy that is exciting to be a part of.
-I do feel however, that there is so much more work to be done, and I am continuously inspired when I meet other women and networking groups in this space.”
+I do feel however, that there is so much more work to be done, and I am continuously inspired when I meet other women and networking groups in this space.

 What are you most excited about in the future?
 Share an amazing fact people don’t know.

-“I think that many view AI as synonymous with Generative AI.
+I think that many view AI as synonymous with Generative AI.
 It’s very exciting that the release of ChatGPT has generated such an intense interest in technology, but there are other types of AI/ML that are as important to use cases as GenAI, some of which we are building.
 I likely reflect the sentiments of others with the awe of how AI will change the landscape of work over the coming years, and we have barely begun.
 For instance, today, AI can give very generic answers to questions, but it cannot provide domain-specific knowledge that it has not yet been taught.
 The health industry is one example, and private asset management is another.
 We are putting resources into the latter, and it is absolutely fascinating to hear our technology team discuss the work and processes they are building.
-There are quite a few “humans in the loop” at this stage, and working with them is another fantastic part of my role.”
+There are quite a few “humans in the loop” at this stage, and working with them is another fantastic part of my role.

 What advice would you give someone wanting to follow a similar path, i.e., found a company?

-“Understand your appetite for risk in starting a new company, and enter with the mindset that the adventure in the journey is part of the success, and learn from your failures.
+Understand your appetite for risk in starting a new company, and enter with the mindset that the adventure in the journey is part of the success, and learn from your failures.
 That’s sometimes more easily said than done, but in a start-up, constant and continuous learning is critical to achieving success.
 It’s extremely important to have faith during those occasional periods when the road ahead seems to disappear, that it will appear again, typically even more clearly.
 I had twins who spent time in the NICU, and the most helpful mindset I learned was from the doctors – the smartest, most emotionally intelligent and empathetic individuals I have met, who referred to setbacks, both minor and major, as “bumps” in the road.
 While the management of a startup does not have the same weight of importance as a Neonatologist’s role, the “bumps” mindset has been a very useful tool to view the ups and downs.

 I think the “Why” is very important, as in why it is important to the market that you are introducing your particular technology or product, and the value proposition that you are offering.
 Early on, as we were starting the momentum to gain market traction, those were particularly important discussions for us, and remain so as we develop.

 It is also motivational to give back, even in the early stages, to feel that you are part of something bigger.
 At Pepper, we are weaving a program into place to give back 1% to organizations of our choice.
-I am working with my alma mater to help mentor students and feel I get as much out of it as I give.”
+I am working with my alma mater to help mentor students and feel I get as much out of it as I give.

 Rukayyat Kolawole CFA, Founder of PaceUP Invest GmbH